 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices, other than those arising from interest rate risk or currency risk.
 The Company is exposed to the risk of fluctuations in the prevailing market prices for the gold and silver produced from its operations.
 From time to time the Company may enter into commodity contracts to hedge the effects on revenues.
-Reference is made to note 11 for a summary of outstanding derivative positions in respect of the future sales.
-Reference is also made to note 10 for a summary of sales contracts used to lock in the price for a portion of the Company's future production of gold.
+Reference is made to note 11 for a summary of derivative positions.
+Reference is also made to note 10 for a summary of sales contracts used to lock in the price for a portion of the Company's production of gold.